-In this third post on the Oreo Cookie Strategy for successful website projects, we will discuss how website design contributes to successful projects.
+In this third post on the Oreo Cookie Strategy for successful website projects, we will discuss how custom website design contributes to successful projects.
 We will focus on how small changes to the design process will result in more successful website projects and how thoughtful design choices will make the build more efficient.

 If you just found this, you can review the first two posts here: